polymniaeth/sway-applications/README.md

 #### Governance

 - [Decentralized Autonomous Organization (DAO)](./DAO) is an organization where users get to vote on governance proposals using governance assets.
-- [Multi-Signature Wallet](./multisig-wallet) is a wallet that requires multiple signatures to execute a transaction.

 #### Other